Ayesha-da/pneumonia_detection_analysis/README.md

 * Did you consider or explore other CNN model architectures and other layers?

- We tried various hyperparameters such as different activation functions, adding dropout layers, increasing/decreasing nodes .to work with the model
+ We tried various hyperparameters such as different optimizers such as "adam", "rmsprop", variuos activation functions such as sigmoid, relu and adding dropout layers,normalization function, increasing/decreasing nodes ,to work with the model.

 * Can you display graphs for the metrics over the training epochs (train loss, test loss, etc.)?
 What were the final numbers?